stk94/cs5293sp-19-project2/README.md

 1. Chanikya, chanukyalakamsani@ou.edu, He told to take top 'k' Names corresponding to each redacted word. 'k' can be any integer.
 2. Gowtham Teja Kanneganti, gowthamkanneganti@ou.edu, He mentioned me about framing features as dictionary and later using dict vectorizer.
 He helped me to write predicted names for a given name to a file.

-Assumptions:
-1. For displaying stats, I am always displaying stats to /stats/stats.txt.
-It will also display stats to stderr or stdout but not to a file if mentioned through command line.
-2. I assumed commonregex identifies all dates, street address, phone numbers.